Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/05-fine-tune-drop/README.md

   );
 ```

-Now we have the bottom part left, the _empty-space-drop-zone_.
+Now we have to do the same for the the _empty-space-drop-zone_ (do you remember the special edge case when you drop on the bottom the column?).

 _./src/kanban/components/empty-space-drop-zone.component.tsx_